haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ### Preparing the antibody structure

-Using PDB-tools we will download the structure from the PDB database (the PDB ID is [4G6K](https://www.ebi.ac.uk/pdbe/entry/pdb/4g6k){:target="_blank"}) and then process it to have a unique chain ID (A) and non-overlapping residue numbering by renumbering the merged pdb (starting from 1).
+Using PDB-tools we will download the unbound structure of the antibody from the PDB database (the PDB ID is [4G6K](https://www.ebi.ac.uk/pdbe/entry/pdb/4g6k){:target="_blank"}) and then process it to have a unique chain ID (A) and non-overlapping residue numbering by renumbering the merged pdb (starting from 1).

 This can be done from the command line with: